univention/univention-corporate-server/management/univention-management-console/doc/architecture.rst

   framework provides an API to manage timer (one shot or periodically).

-* *Signals* To inform components within a process of a specific event the framework provides the possiblity to define signals.
+* *Signals* To inform components within a process of a specific event the framework provides the possibility to define signals.
 Components being interested in events may place a registration.